 A different way to reach Mount Everest's base camp is via the Everest Base Camp Trek from Jiri, a well-known mountain trail in the Khumbu region of Nepal used by Sir Edmund Hillary and Tenzing Norgay.
-It is a popular option for those who want to travel on a long, exciting and more rewarding journey to Everest Base Camp.
+It is a popular option for those who want to travel on a long, exciting, and rewarding journey to Everest Base Camp.

 The Jiri to Everest Base Camp trekking route requires hikers to cross numerous high passes, including Deurali, Lamjura, and Takshindo; villages, including Shivalaya, Bhandar, Sete, and Rimgmo, with views of additional peaks, including Ganesh, Langtang Lirung, and Dorje Lakpa; rivers; forests, including conifer, magnolia, and We take the standard route to Everest Base Camp from Lukla.
-Some additional attractions of this route not found on other trekking routes in the Everest region include the Traditional Sherpa Art Center in Phugmoche, the Cheese Factory in Ringmoo, and the Hydro Power Prayer Wheel in Salung.
+Some additional attractions of this route are not found on other trekking routes in the Everest region, including the Traditional Sherpa Art Center in Phugmoche, the Cheese Factory in Ringmoo, and the Hydro Power Prayer Wheel in Salung.

 By skipping the flight to Lukla, you will begin your journey with an exciting bus ride to the picturesque Jiri village.
-Then, to get to Shivalaya pass Deurali, the trekking trail descends along the mali danda.
+Then, to get to Shivalaya, pass Deurali, and the trekking trail descends along the mali danda.
 After that, we travel through Lamjura to Junbeshi, passing through rhododendron forests and Sherpa villages.
 The next stop is Nunthala, and on the way, there are stunning panoramic views of Everest, Kantega, Thamserku, Mera Peak, and other mountains.
 To get to Bupsa from Nunthala, climb through Sherpa and Rai settlements after a gentle descent to the Dudh Koshi River.
-As we travel through Kharte, we take in the stunning scenery as we descend to Puiyan and ascend to Chauri Kharka.
+As we travel through Karte, we take in the stunning scenery as we descend to Puiyan and ascend to Chauri Kharka.
 Next, we move on to Namche Bazaar, the entrance to Everest, after passing through Jorshalle.
 We adjust here while taking in Sherpa culture and traditions.
 The following day, we hike to Dole, where we spend the night before climbing to Machhermo.

 A rapid change in vegetation indicates an increase in altitude.
 The picturesque beauty is mesmerizing as we travel to Gokyo, with glaciers and turquoise lakes.
 Gokyo is located on Dudh Pokhari eastern shore.
 We take a quick detour to Fifth Gokyo Lake while taking a day of rest at Gokyo.
 Gokyo Ri, as opposed to Kala Patthar, is thought to offer much better views of Mount Everest.
 At 5180 meters, the trail continues to Thangna, Zongla, and Gorakshep.
 The following day, we go on an excursion to Everest Base Camp after stopping at Gorakshep.
-We leave Kala Pathar after an early sunrise and travel to Periche for about seven hours.
+We leave Kala Pathar after sunrise and travel to Periche for about seven hours.